888.633.4362

 High Desert Medical College’s Ultrasound Technician program can be completed in as few as 84 weeks (morning/afternoon program) or 99 weeks (evening program).

-High Desert Medical College’s Ultrasound Technician program is offered in a hybrid-online format.
-Students learn classroom theory online, while completing hands-on training in on-campus labs.
+High Desert Medical College’s Ultrasound Technician program is offered in a hybrid online format.
+Students learn classroom theory online while completing hands-on training in on-campus labs.
 All students also gain valuable experience through an externship.

 Many of High Desert Medical College’s Ultrasound Technician graduates go to work in hospitals, clinics, diagnostic imaging centers, doctors’ offices, and specialized medical facilities, performing ultrasound scans to assist in diagnosing and monitoring patients’ health conditions.
 Our Career Services department provides every student with a wide range of career support services and comprehensive job placement assistance.

-In High Desert Medical College’s Ultrasound Technician program, you’ll gain real-world skills, including how to verify patient history and health status, operate ultrasound equipment, select and capture the best images, take measurements, and make calculations, record and analyze findings in real time during the exam, and communicate findings with interpreting and referring physicians.
 Our hands-on training prepares you for the tasks employers are hiring for, so you can step confidently into your healthcare career.
-Our Career Services department also provides every student with a wide range of support services and job placement assistance.
+In addition, our Career Services team also provides every student with a wide range of support services and job placement assistance.

 Graduates of High Desert Medical College’s Ultrasound Technician program receive a Certificate of Completion, Ultrasound Technician diploma.